The top 20 best brunches in Barcelona

 Marmalade, just like its older sibling Milk (above), serves a good brunch on the weekend.
 Cure your laziness or hangover with juicy burgers, fluffy pancakes or a traditional English breakfast with bacon, eggs, sausages and baked beans.
 The four rooms make it a perfect place to enjoy brunch in a cozy corner table or with a group of friends in one of the bigger seating areas.

-Three friends who graduated in philosophy, journalism and art history have turned a corner bar into delicious miniature restaurant, where they rework and update classic dishes from Basque and Galician cuisine, served on small plates.
-On Saturday mornings they offer brunch with toast and a home-made jam that has become an object of pilgrimage.
+Three friends who graduated in philosophy, journalism and art history have turned a corner bar into delicious miniature restaurant, where they have reworked and updated classic dishes from Basque and Galician cuisines.
+Stop by on Saturday mornings and try their brunch menu which includes toast and home-made jam that has become popular among visitors.

 Though customers do often go for brunch, the owner of Mama's Cafe prefers to refer to it as a diner.
-'In the USA a diner is a very informal place where you can go anytime for breakfast, brunch, lunch or diner.
-And you can eat fast', she explains.
-During opening hours you'll find hearty breakfasts (yes, served all day!), daily specials and gourmet sandwiches, with mainly organic incredients.
-Delicious cakes and a tasty interior terrace.
+Feel free to grab a quick bite to eat or stay and enjoy a the food with a cup of coffee.
+You'll find hearty breakfasts served all day, daily specials and gourmet sandwiches, with mainly organic incredients.
+Finish your visit with a sweet dessert and leave feeling satisfied.